finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

     :linenos:
     :lineno-start: 27

-The web API package provides structured classes for every type and enum in the ``trac.metadata`` package.
+The web API package provides structured classes for every type and enum in the ``tracdap.metadata`` package.
 A ``.create()`` method is available for every type, which provides auto-complete and type hints in IDEs that support it.
 Enums are set using the constants defined in the API package.
-All enum types are available in the trac namespace, so ``trac.SchemaType`` is shorthand for ``trac.metadata.SchemaType`` and so on.
-The basic types in the TRAC type system are also available, so ``trac.STRING`` is a shorthand for ``trac.metadata.BasicType.STRING``.
+All enum types are available in the trac namespace, so ``tracdap.SchemaType`` is shorthand for ``tracdap.metadata.SchemaType`` and so on.
+The basic types in the TRAC type system are also available, so ``tracdap.STRING`` is a shorthand for ``tracdap.metadata.BasicType.STRING``.

 Now we want to save the schema into the TRAC metadata store.
-To do that, we use a :class:`MetadataWriteRequest<trac.api.MetadataWriteRequest>`.
+To do that, we use a :class:`MetadataWriteRequest<tracdap.api.MetadataWriteRequest>`.
-Request objects from the ``trac.api`` package can be created the same way metadata objects from ``trac.metadata``.
+Request objects from the ``tracdap.api`` package can be created the same way metadata objects from ``tracdap.metadata``.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript